Mohammed-git65/M365-Administration-Project/Managing Shared Mailboxes for Teams and Departments.md

 - Click From > Click “Other email address…”

-- Choose customerservice@yourdomain.com or type it in manually
+- Choose the shared mailbox email or type it in manually

 - Compose and send an email